yuqinghong2002-alt/IIM--Framework/README.md

 Academic citation of this repository or its core ideas is required for any derived discussion or work.

-Support & Intellectual Recognition
-This research was born from the intersection of existential pressure and physical deduction.
-If these insights provide value to your work or understanding of the mind, you are invited to support the author's continued independence.

 Contact: yuqinghong2002@gmail.com
 On CPT: The Companion Framework
 IIM represents the deconstruction (破) of perceived reality.
 It is complemented by a separate, operational framework for intellectual sovereignty and mental defense — CPT (Critical Practice Postulatism), which represents the construction (立).
 Full documentation of CPT is held privately.
 Inquiries from those who grasp IIM's implications and seek the "Construction" are welcome.